 Three Ways to Make Your Home More Efficient

-Air leaks in a home’s envelope can affect heating and cooling systems, your energy bills, and comfort.
+Air SealingAir leaks in your home’s envelope can affect heating and cooling efficiency, energy bills and comfort.
 Sealing air leaks is a first step to improve your home’s energy efficiency.
-Air sealing involves sealing any penetration points where air can leave a home.
-These can exist around recessed lights, chimneys, ductwork, windows and more.
-Sealing these air leaks helps keep conditioned air inside a home, reducing wear and tear on your HVAC system, and maintaining your home’s internal temperature.
+Air sealing involves sealing any penetration points where air can escape from your home.
+Air leaks can exist around recessed lighting, chimneys, ductwork and windows.
+Sealing these air leaks helps keep conditioned air inside your home, reduces wear and tear on your HVAC system, and maintains your home’s internal temperature.

 InsulationMany homes – even newer homes – aren’t adequately insulated.
 Older homes may have no insulation at all.
-Properly installed insulation in attics, walls, and floors creates a thermal blanket that prevents heat transfer.
-This helps maintain even temperatures throughout the house.
+Properly installed insulation in attics, walls and floors creates a thermal blanket that prevents heat transfer.
+This helps sustain even temperatures throughout the house.
 The result is a quieter, more comfortable living environment that is less costly to heat and cool.

 Home Technology UpgradesMany homeowners aren’t aware of how home technology can help maintain comfort and manage energy bills.
-From controlling lights at home through a mobile app, to investing in smart appliances that cut down on energy use and costs, there are many options for decreasing energy use.
+There are many options for decreasing energy use including controlling lights at home through a mobile app and investing in smart appliances that cut down on energy use and costs.